Luas tram system

 Prohibited activities

-You may not eat, drink or smoke on a Luas.
-No animals are allowed on board except for guide dogs.
+You are not allowed to eat, drink or smoke on a Luas.
+Animals are not allowed on board except for guide dogs.

 Contact information